codewithhades/codewithhades/README.md

 ...and I welcome you to my GitHub's corner!

-:confounded: As a backend developer I have faced many problems that required research, but I always thought that there are too many snippets of code and missing information out there!
+:confounded: As a Java developer I have faced many problems that required help and I always say that snippets of code without context is not the way of showing how it is done!

-:rocket: Here you will find specific, documented and fully working examples of the most common software scenarios related to backend technologies, such as
+:rocket: Here you will find specific, documented and fully working examples of the most common Java frameworks, such as

 * [SpringBoot](https://github.com/codewithhades/spring-boot)
 * Quarkus

-:pray: I hope you find them useful in times of need, and if you want to support me in my mission to help our fellow backends please consider sponsoring this space
+:pray: I hope you find them useful in times of need, and if you want to support me in my mission to help our fellow Java developers please consider sponsoring this space

 :coffee: May Java be with you!